'Obliterated': Tree 'blown up' as golf course struck by lightning

 “We’re lucky it happened at 5.15am and not midday when there are people around.”

-The course would remain closed tomorrow, with Toogood’s main concern being the amount of water on the course.
+The course would remain closed tomorrow, with Towgood’s main concern being the amount of water on the course.
 He said the tree and debris would be blocked off until it was sorted.

 Power outages